How Nikki Haley could lose to Trump in Nevada - even though he’s not on the ballot

 The hidden way Trump could still beat Haley in the Nevada primary

-The Silver State is staging two parallel events, preventing the remaining Republican candidates Donald Trump and Nikki Haley from going head-to-head
+The Silver State is staging two parallel Republican events, preventing Donald Trump and Nikki Haley from going head-to-head as they did in Iowa and New Hampshire

 Why is the Nevada Republican Party holding a primary and a caucus?